BLT Salad with Aged Cheddar

 - What salad isn’t better with a little bit of cheese?
 Black Creek Extra Sharp Cheddar Cheese is naturally aged for two years, giving it a complex and nutty flavor that will really amp up your salad (and it’s amazing simply cut up for a snack, too).
 This cheese has a firm texture that is slightly crumbly, which makes it excellent for shaving over a salad!

-- While a classic BLT sandwich would be finished with a slather of mayonnaise, the buttermilk-chive dressing I’ve made for this salad has tangy buttermilk as it’s leading lady (use extra buttermilk for my buttermilk chicken marinade or my blueberry buttermilk muffin recipe).
+- While a classic BLT sandwich would be finished with a slather of mayonnaise, the buttermilk-chive dressing I’ve made for this salad has tangy buttermilk as it’s leading lady (use extra buttermilk for my buttermilk chicken marinade, Black Forest cupcakes or blueberry buttermilk muffin recipe).
 The mayonnaise is still there, in a smaller amount.
 All you need to round out this dressing is red wine vinegar, some fresh chives and salt and pepper.

 For the Buttermilk-Chive Dressing: